ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 ### DNS Scalability

-In the use case for IoT an implementation must be scalable to a large amount of devices.
+In the use case for IoT, an implementation must be scalable to a large amount of devices.
 In many cases, identities may also be very short lived as revocation is performed by simply removing a DNS record.
 A zone will have to manage a large amount of changes as devices are constantly added and de-activated.